student1304/mousy/README.md

 ```
 All arguments are optional.

-x_max defaults to 1200
+- x_max defaults to 1200
-y_max defaults to 800
+- y_max defaults to 800
-seconds default to 3600 (1hr)
+- seconds default to 3600 (1hr)

-stop with CTRL-C if done befor
+Stop with CTRL-C if done before